bbc/psammead/packages/utilities/psammead-styles/README.md

 ### font-styles

-In case you are using embeded fonts, you need to make sure you have loaded your fonts first before using the functions.
-If the embeded font is not loaded, the fallback font will be applied
+In case you are using embedded fonts, you need to make sure you have loaded your fonts first before using the functions.
+If the embedded font is not loaded, the fallback font will be applied

 ```js
 import { getSansRegular } from '@bbc/psammead-styles/font-styles';